-It should also be emphasized that FT characterizations in the first instance are specifications of the function that the device in fact computes; they are, one might say, whatexplanations.
+It should also be emphasized that FT characterizations in the first instance are specifications of the function that the device in fact computes; they are, one might say, what-explanations.
 Sometimes the characterization takes the form of a specification of an algorithm, in other words, an intensional specification of the function computed.
-In such cases, the algorithm is offered, not as an account of how possibly the device computes the function, but of what it computes and how in fact it computes it, as is evidenced by the fact that theorists would change the hypothesized algorithm were evidence to become available showing that it is not the algorithm used by the device.
+In such cases, the algorithm is offered, not as an account of how possibly the device computes the function, but of what it computes and how in fact it computes it, as is evidenced by the fact that theorists would change the hypothesized algorithm were evidence to become available showing that the device is computing a function other than the one specified by the algorithm.
 Initial hypotheses regarding the functions computed and the algorithms for computing these functions are selected from the computational theorist's toolbox, but that fact does not undermine the claim that these are hypotheses about what the device actually does and how it actually does it.
 How else are theorists supposed to develop theories except by using what they know?
-These initial hypotheses are sometimes modified in response to input/output data to the point that eventually the device is said to compute a function that may be sufficiently different from the initial hypothesis that it can only be described in intensional terms.17
+These initial hypotheses will often be modified in light of new behavioral data, sometimes to the point that eventually the device is said to compute a function sufficiently different from the well-understood function with which the theorist began that it can only be described in task-specific intensional terms.22